 Senegal’s president dissolves parliament to call a snap legislative election

-DAKAR, Senegal (AP) — President Bassirou Diomaye Faye of Senegal dissolved the opposition-dominated parliament on Thursday, paving the way for a snap legislative election six months after he was voted in on an anti-establishment platform.
+DAKAR, Senegal (AP) — Senegal’s President Bassirou Diomaye Faye dissolved the opposition-led parliament on Thursday, paving the way for a snap legislative election six months after he was voted in on an anti-establishment platform.

-The new election has to take place within the next 90 days, according to the country’s constitution.
-Analysts say that Faye’s political party, PASTEF, has a high chance of securing a majority, given his popularity and his victory margin in the presidential election.
+The new election will take place Nov.
+17, Faye said in a televised address Thursday evening in which he asked voters to give his party a mandate so that he can carry out the “systemic transformation that I promised.”
+Analysts say that Faye’s political party, PASTEF, has a high chance of securing a majority, given his popularity and his margin of victory in the March presidential election.

 During the presidential campaign, he promised widespread reforms to improve the living standards of ordinary Senegalese, including fighting corruption, reviewing fishing permits for foreign companies, and securing a bigger share from the country’s natural resources for the population.
 He was elected with 54% of the votes.